coder/docs/getting-started/data-scientists.md

    allowing you to see the main workspace page.
 You can track the workspace build process using the **Build log** on the right-hand side.

-   Due to the number of data science packages that are present in the image, this might take few minutes.
+   Due to the number of packages present in the image, this might take few minutes.

 ![Create a workspace](../assets/getting-started/create-ds-workspace.png)